jackcpennington/website/content/home/experience.md

   location = "UK"
   date_start = "2017-07-01"
   date_end = "2017-09-01"
+  description = """
-  description = "Developed and deployed a model to forecast GDP growth in the manufacturing sector.
+Developed and deployed a model to forecast GDP growth in the manufacturing sector.
 Used large time series of multiple indicators and lagged variables.
-  """
 * Conducted exploratorydata analysis to decide on the model to create.
 * Worked remotely and had weekly meetings with my supervisor.
 * Created expert visualisations of the forecasts produced for evaluation.
 """
-  "